Website maintenance took place on Thursday 30 April 2026. If you experience any issues, please contact us.

 World Health Organization collaborating centres

-The TGA laboratories are designated by the World Health Organization (WHO) as a:
+The TGA laboratories are designated by the World Health Organization (WHO) as a WHO Collaborating Centre for Quality Assurance of Vaccines and other Biologicals.

-The two WHO collaborating centres form part of the collaborative network set up by WHO in support of its policies and programs.
+The WHO collaborating centre forms part of the collaborative network set up by WHO in support of its policies and programs.
 Designation is based on our activities and expertise that align with WHO aims and objectives.
-Each centre provides a four-year activity plan to the WHO and submits progress reports annually.
+The centre provides a four-year activity plan to the WHO and submits a progress report annually.

 More information: WHO collaborating centres